Ann Martin (journalist)

-Ann Martin (born Martha Gebhardt) is a former journalist and a news anchor for the CBS owned-and-operated KCBS-TV and KCAL-TV television stations in Los Angeles, California.
+Ann Martin (born Martha Gebhard) is a former journalist and a news anchor for the CBS owned-and-operated KCBS-TV and KCAL-TV television stations in Los Angeles, California.

 Martin was born in Portland, Oregon and raised in Everett, Washington, where her father, Paul Marmont, worked at the former Everett Western Gear facility.
 She attended the nearby University of Washington, where she majored in communications and earned a Bachelor of Arts in 1972.

 Shortly after graduation, Martin began her broadcasting career at KIRO-TV as a weather-caster for the station's morning newscasts.
 She became the first woman in the Seattle market to solo anchor a newscast when she was promoted to weekend co-anchor.

 After reporting and anchoring for KIRO for several years, Martin moved to Los Angeles in April 1976 to work for KABC-TV as a reporter.
 She began co-anchoring the Saturday editions of Eyewitness News.
 In the fall of 1980, KABC expanded its news to three hours on weeknights, and Martin began co-anchoring the 5 p.m. hour with Paul Moyer; the on-air partnership would last for almost 12 years until Moyer's return to rival KNBC-TV in 1992, in which Harold Greene replaced Moyer.

 During her years at KABC, Martin also had brief hosting stints on several of the station's local programs, including A.M.
 Los Angeles, L.A.
 Today (alongside Chuck Henry) and 3-3-0.
 She also was a substitute host on ABC's Good Morning America.